 RETIREMENT PLAN PROVISIONS (CONTINUED)

-PLAN 1 PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN
+PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN

 Purchase of Prior Service Members may be eligible to purchase service from previous public employment, active duty military service, an eligible period of leave or VRS refunded service as creditable service in their plan.
 Prior creditable service counts toward vesting, eligibility for retirement and the health insurance credit.
 Only active members are eligible to purchase prior service.
 When buying service, members must purchase their most recent period of service first.
 Members also may be eligible to purchase periods of leave without pay.
 Purchase of Prior Service Same as Plan 1.
 Purchase of Prior Service Defined Benefit Component: Same as Plan 1, with the following exceptions: Hybrid Retirement Plan members are ineligible for ported service.
-The cost for purchasing refunded service is the higher of 4% of creditable compensation or average final compensation.
-Plan members have one year from their date of hire or return from leave to purchase all but refunded prior service at approximate normal cost.
-After that one-year period, the rate for most categories of service will change to actuarial cost.
 Defined Contribution Component: Not applicable.